 Air pollution can cause or exacerbate the impacts of health problems for people in affected communities

-MPH graduate student, Anna Humphreys, worked with Clean Air Methow and the UW EDGE Center community engagement core to create a brochure with tips and resources from experts and community members on how to practice self-care during a wildfire smoke event.
+MPH graduate student, Anna Humphreys, worked with Clean Air Methow and our Community Engagement Core to create a brochure with tips and resources from experts and community members on how to practice self-care during a wildfire smoke event.

 Box fan air filters are relatively expensive, easy to assemble, and highly effective at removing particulate matter from indoor air.
 Our one-page infographic shows you all you need to know to build your own.